idyll-lang/idyll/packages/idyll-ast/README.md

 ### idyll-ast~getNodeName ⇒ <code>string</code>

-Function to get the name of a componenet
+Function to get the name of a component

 **Kind**: inner property of [<code>idyll-ast</code>](#module_idyll-ast) **Returns**: <code>string</code> - name of the passed node